S-N-SHREYAS/Prototype-File-Application/README.md

 The program follows the following functionality:

--The user can input text into the Text box.
+- The user can input text into the Text box.
 - Pressing the Create button will save the entered text as a text file in MkSDcard.
 - Subsequent changes to the text can be saved by pressing the Save button, which updates the existing file with the latest content.
 - Pressing the Open button allows the user to retrieve and display the contents from the previously saved files in the Text box.